novabooks/novabooks/aboutus.md

 ---
 layout: page
-title: The Story
+title: About Us
 bigimg: /img/black-background-bubbles-clean-959271.jpg
 ---

-<center> At Black Durium, we value helping small business grow into successful business.
-Our mission is to use our expertise in consulting to guide small businesses to run as efficiently as possible.
-Black Durium is a small consulting company based out of Northern Virginia.
-We are excited to use our knowledge to help better the rise of small businesses. </center>
+<center> NoVA Bookkeeping and Accounting is committed to providing quality accounting service to small businesses in the northern virginia area.
+We can help you keep accurate financial records and to better understand your business's cash flow.
+Let us help take some of the stress of tax season away.
+We even provide technology solution such as website building. </center>